RamSundarRadhakrishnan/TemperatureMonitor/README.md

-# TemperatureMonitor
-A tool for monitoring CPU and GPU temperatures on Linux, with alerts!

 # Temperature Monitor

 A small GTKmm‑based utility that displays your system’s CPU core/package temperatures, NVIDIA GPU temperature, and battery status in a desktop window.
 Includes built‑in alerts if CPU exceeds 100 °C or GPU exceeds 75 °C.